HonzaMat/PyOpenocdClient/doc/quickstart.rst

         ocd.resume()
         # ...

-Executing TCL commands
+Executing Tcl commands
 ----------------------

-Any TCL command can be sent to OpenOCD via the :py:meth:`cmd()<py_openocd_client.PyOpenocdClient.cmd>` method.
+The method :py:meth:`PyOpenocdClient.cmd()<py_openocd_client.PyOpenocdClient.cmd>`

-PyOpenocdClient handles the outcome of the command (success or failure) this way:
+is used to send Tcl commands to OpenOCD and retrieve their results.

-- If the command completes successfully, an instance of :py:class:`OcdCommandResult<py_openocd_client.OcdCommandResult>` is returned.
+``PyOpenocdClient`` handles the command results as follows:

-- If the command fails, :py:meth:`OcdCommandFailedError<py_openocd_client.OcdCommandFailedError>`
+- If the command completes successfully, the method returns an instance of :py:class:`OcdCommandResult<py_openocd_client.OcdCommandResult>`.
-  gets raised.
+- If the command fails, the method raises :py:exc:`OcdCommandFailedError<py_openocd_client.OcdCommandFailedError>`.

 .. code-block:: python